 It’s always enlightening to read and hear the answers, because, after all, these folks have the benefit of hindsight to piece together all the relevant and important steps that led them to the top of the heap.

-I’ve been fortunate enough in my 30 year career to have been asked that question too, and after a good bit of reflection, I can break it down to 10 essential steps:
+I’ve been fortunate enough in my 30 year career to have been asked that question too, and after a good bit of reflection, I can break it down to 10 essential steps to leadership excellence:

 - Declare Your Intention to Lead (and why)- Before you can even start the journey, you have to WANT to do it.
 I drifted around for several years as an executive before I finally sat down and wrote “I want to be a leader”, and more importantly, also wrote down the “why“.
 That was the real beginning of the journey, declaring that intention.
 It’s a very powerful exercise well worth doing.